musevi/startup/README.md

 - Set an accountability buddy for each goal
 - Buddies are notified when you complete/fail a goal
 - Set your own penalty for each goal

+Update Feb 8
+When trying to upload my simon site to a subdomain, I copied the deployFiles.sh from the example code online.
+However, it didn't let me run it.
+I looked on stack overflow and found a command to run -- chmod +x deployFiles.sh -- and afterwards, it worked.
+I'm not quite sure what that did but it would be good to remember it.